Learning how to take this time-out for couples is a necessary skill to talk about BEFORE the conflict happens.

-When my emotions escalate during conflict between my husband and I (GASP!)… Yes, I admit it.
+When my emotions escalate during a conflict between my husband and I (GASP!)… Yes, I admit it.
 There is an occasional disagreement in my household.
-There is only one thing I need to do in that moment.
+There is only one thing I need to do at that moment.

 I need a time-out!

 Yes.
 I do.
 I mean the kind I put my 8-year-old in.
 You know the one I’m talking about?
 When my daughter makes a bad choice, she is told to go to time-out.
 She gets to sit and think until I come to her for some rational conversation.
 I tell her to think about what she did and what she could have done differently.
 Seven minutes later, I go to her and ask her about her thoughts.

 She is quite honest and usually tells me pretty quickly, but sometimes she may need a few extra minutes.
 I ask her how she thought her action could have impacted others.
 I ask her if there is anyone she wants to apologize to.
 I appeal to her logic, but I also appeal to her heart because she loves others and doesn’t want them to hurt either.

 I’m kind of like Zoe.
 I don’t always say or do the right thing.
 There are times that I can feel the anger getting elevated.
 I recognize when this happens, that nothing good is fixing to come out of my mouth.
 I’m fixing to do some damage and the other person’s response will likely be damaging to me too.
 There is fixing to be bloodshed.
 Not physical blood, but internal, deep-rooted, “I’m never going to forget you just said that…” kind-of bloodshed.
 Whoever said “Sticks and stones can break my bones, but words can never hurt me” lied to us all.
 I need a time-out.
 We need a time-out.